Germany's conflict with Russia remains | DW | 23.08.2021

 According to him, there are three big problem areas in German-Russian relations:

-Firstly: Russia's increasingly repressive domestic policies and the persecution of independent media, non-government organizations, and the political opposition.
+Firstly: Russia's increasingly repressive domestic policies and the persecution of independent media, non-governmental organizations, and the political opposition.
 The case of Navalny is only the most prominent example of this.

 Secondly: The operations of the Russian secret services in the EU.
 That is not only about direct attacks but on computer hacking attacks on political institutions in Germany.